Simplifying Gari Processing In Ghana

 Because gari is consumed on a daily basis by more than 70% of West African households, its production is an opportunity for small-scale producers to enter the market and increase their income, similar to what the WFP has done in Sierra Leone.
 To get there, we are excited to work with Burro, a West African social enterprise to design new gari processing tools that aim to decrease processing time while improving the health and safety of those making gari.

-Catapult is leading the design process with Burro and will begin the project with field research with select households with a goal of having a pilot-ready prototype in six-month’s time.
-In addition to households, we will collaborate with behavioral change specialists and M&E technology orgs to evolve concepts and prototypes to meet the needs of gari producers.
+Catapult is leading the design process with Burro and will begin the project with field research with select households with a goal of having a pilot-ready prototype in six-months time.
+In addition to households, we will collaborate with behavioral change specialists and M&E technology organizations to evolve concepts and prototypes to meet the needs of gari producers.
 Our work includes:

 - assessing and comparing similar cassava processing products worldwide

 - conducting in-country end user and key stakeholder research

 - vetting current prototype and design principles against insights from research

 - developing and field-testing alternative prototypes

 - identifying and local manufacturers and designing for manufacturability